StlcThe Simply Typed Lambda-Calculus

 Overview

-The STLC is built on some collection of base types: booleans, numbers, strings, etc. The exact choice of base types doesn't matter much -- the construction of the language and its theoretical properties work out the same no matter what we choose -- so for the sake of brevity let's take just Bool for the moment.
+The STLC is built on some collection of base types: booleans, numbers, strings, etc. The exact choice of base types doesn't matter much -- the definition of the language as well as its theoretical properties work out the same no matter what we choose -- so for the sake of brevity let's take just Bool for the moment.
 At the end of the chapter we'll see how to add more base types, and in later chapters we'll enrich the pure STLC with other useful constructs like pairs, records, subtyping, and mutable state.

 Starting from boolean constants and conditionals, we add three things: